benwiz/sasha/README.md

   - Don't run mulitple updates, create multiple `Set()` or use `SetExpr()`
   - Need a much better way of not including some properties in the update (e.g. age=0, gender="")

-- Can `write-dynamodb` and `update-dynamodb` share a model?
-This should be doable with symlinks.
-May need a folder next to `functions/` called `globals/dynamodb/` (or something similar) that holds global files.
 - Set up Zing to report wemo switch status directly to DynamoDB

 - Low priority / dependencies haven't been created